26 Common Barriers to Running for Office

 And How to Overcome Them

 At She Should Run, we motivate women from various backgrounds and experiences to explore the possibility of public office by identifying and tackling the barriers to elected leadership.
-We recognize that variety of societal and individual barriers that keep women from considering a run for office.
-Systemic racism and structural inequities faced by women of different backgrounds, socioeconomic status, sexual orientations, and religions mean there is seldom a one size fits all answer.
-We believe that women should be equally represented in office, that you should have the opportunity to see yourself there, and we’re here to provide you the pathways to take the first step towards running for office.
+We recognize the various societal and individual barriers that keep women from considering a run for office.
+Systemic racism and structural inequities faced by women of different backgrounds, socioeconomic status, sexual orientations, and religions mean there is often not a one-size-fits-all answer.
+Women should be equally represented in office, and you should have the opportunity to see yourself there.
+We’re here to provide you with the pathways to take the first step toward considering a run for public office.

 I don’t feel qualified or confident enough to run for office.

-Confidence is a trait that can be built and projecting confidence helps build credibility and trust.
-Being confident in your ability to learn and grow is just as important as confidence in any other area.
-It is true that women running for office will have to prove their qualifications more often than men.
-Barbara Lee Family Foundation shares that “It’s critical for women to use action-oriented language to show how they got results.”
-Don’t worry, we’ll help you practice writing down and speaking confidently about bragging about your accomplishments with our lesson on Figuring Out What Type of Leader You Are and Want to Be in the Incubator.
+Confidence is a trait that can be built, and projecting confidence helps build credibility and trust.
+Confidence in learning and growing is just as important as confidence in any other area.
+The Barbara Lee Family Foundation shares, “It’s critical for women to use action-oriented language to show how they got results.”

 I don’t see myself in any elected officials/ I don’t look like a politician.

 We’re not surprised.
-Women make up 51% of the population, but only make up 24% of Congress, 28% of state-wide executive seats (think governor, lieutenant governor, etc), 29% of state legislatures, and only 27% of mayors of the 100 largest cities in America.
+Women make up 51% of the population but are only 24% of Congress, 28% of state-wide executive seats (think governor, lieutenant governor, etc), 29% of state legislatures, and only 27% of mayors of the 100 largest cities in America.
 Those numbers go down for Black women and women of color, Republican women, LGBTQ+ women, and women with disabilities.
-Additionally, political parties are less likely to encourage women to run for office than men leading to less women considering a run.
-But all of this is why we need your voice and we need you to consider running for office.
+Additionally, political parties are less likely to encourage women to run for office than men, leading to fewer women considering a run.
+But all of this is why we need your voice and you to consider running for office.
 Real change comes from everyday people.

 I don’t want to be judged for who I am.

-Systemic sexism, racism, homophobia, transphobia, ableism, classism, and other forms of discrimination are real barriers women of multiple identities will face when running for office, but your unique experiences are exactly what makes your voice valuable to government.
-Women of all backgrounds are running and winning elected positions and there’s plenty of organizations interested in supporting you!
-She Should Run works to show women of all walks of life that elected leadership is a possibility and our lesson on Combating Intersectional Barriers provides resources for women who cross multiple identities and want to be prepared and informed as they throw their hat in the ring.
-Additionally, here are six other organizations working to lift up underrepresented women.
+Systemic sexism, racism, homophobia, transphobia, ableism, classism, and other forms of discrimination are real barriers for women of multiple identities will face when running for office, but your unique experiences are exactly what makes your voice valuable.
+Women of all backgrounds are running and winning elected positions, and plenty of organizations are interested in supporting you!
+She Should Run works to show women of all walks of life that elected leadership is a possibility.

 I can’t afford to be a politician.

-It’s important to know that at the local and state level, depending on what state you live in, don’t make a lot of money.
+It’s important to know that at the local and state levels, you don’t make a lot of money depending on what state you live in.
 Asking questions like, “Does this pay?
 Will I need to quit my job?
 If I need to quit my job, how will I find supplementary income if the position doesn’t pay a lot?” is a good starting point in deciding to run for office.

 Tip: Your local city clerk or state’s secretary of state’s website can usually tell you how much an elected office pays.